BeatrizBonatto/Leilao-Eletronico-LPII/leilao-lp2/README.md

 ## Related Guides

+- REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and Vert.x.
+This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
+- Hibernate ORM ([guide](https://quarkus.io/guides/hibernate-orm)): Define your persistent model with Hibernate ORM and Jakarta Persistence
 - JDBC Driver - H2 ([guide](https://quarkus.io/guides/datasource)): Connect to the H2 database via JDBC
 - SmallRye OpenAPI ([guide](https://quarkus.io/guides/openapi-swaggerui)): Document your REST APIs with OpenAPI - comes with Swagger UI
-- RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A Jakarta REST implementation utilizing build time processing and Vert.x.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
+- REST Jackson ([guide](https://quarkus.io/guides/rest#json-serialisation)): Jackson serialization support for Quarkus REST.
+This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it
-- Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern
-- JDBC Driver - MySQL ([guide](https://quarkus.io/guides/datasource)): Connect to the MySQL database via JDBC
-- Quinoa ([guide](https://quarkiverse.github.io/quarkiverse-docs/quarkus-quinoa/dev/index.html)): Develop, build, and serve your npm-compatible web applications such as React, Angular, Vue, Lit, Svelte, Astro, SolidJS, and others alongside Quarkus.

 ## Provided Code